bochia/CopyPasteBindToNumbersOnKeyboard/README.md

 ### How to Use:
 - Save/bind text to number with ctrl + c + {any number key 0-9}
-- Paste text saved to number using ctrl + b + {respective number key 0-9}
+- Paste text binded to number using ctrl + b + {respective number key 0-9}

 ### Prerequisites:
 - Python 3.6.5 or similar.
 (So Windows/Mac/Linux should can edit source code)